Publication E-Commerce B2C in Sweden: Stricter Rules in the Distance Contracts Act

 Right of withdrawal and digital content

 The Distance Contracts Act applies to digital content as well.
-For digital content, such as streaming services and digital content that can be downloaded, a consumer must have expressly agreed to that the service is provided and agreed to forfeit the withdrawal period to give the trader the right to charge for content provided during the withdrawal period if the consumer uses the right of withdrawal.
+For digital content, such as various forms of content that can be downloaded, a consumer must have expressly agreed to that the service is provided and agreed to forfeit the withdrawal period to give the trader the right to charge for content provided during the withdrawal period if the consumer uses the right of withdrawal.

 The proposal modifies the rule by requiring the consumer to expressly agree that the performance of the service begins during the withdrawal period and by acknowledging that there is no right of withdrawal for the trader to have the right to require payment for the service performed during the withdrawal period if the consumer chooses to use the right of withdrawal.
 If the consumer does not both expressly agree and acknowledge the loss of the withdrawal right in this manner, the consumer retains the right of withdrawal.
 Consequently, a trader should take great care when drafting the terms and conditions, for the consumer to lose the withdrawal right.